 What is Stammering / Stuttering?

-blocking, getting stuck and not being able to produce any sound.
+initial sounds / words or not being able to produce any sound.

 Stammering is often accompanied by physical tension in the face and